jirka-grunt/mx2mt/README.md

 - automatic orientation of stems, beams, slurs and ties

 As MusicXML is pretty complex format there definitely are plenty of unknown limitations.
+Moreover, conversion is tested only with XML exported from Mozart version 12.